 Andrology Services at University Hospitals Birmingham

-The andrology service is running as usual.
+The andrology service is running as usual during this COVID pandemic.
 Continue referring via ERS.
-The waiting period is less than 7 weeks.
+The waiting period is less than 6 weeks (updated 13.01.2022).

 The User Handbook can be accessed here: Andrology User Handbook

 The Andrology Laboratory at University Hospitals Birmingham (UHB) is a UKAS Accredited Service (ISO15189:2012), currently operating from a single site located on the 1st Floor of the Sheldon Unit at Good Hope Hospital.

 The laboratory's priority is to provide a comprehensive semen analysis service for Consultants, Urologists and General Practitioners from the Birmingham and Solihull area.
 This includes semen analysis for fertility investigations (Diagnostic Semen Analysis), post-operative analysis of semen following a vasectomy operation (Post Vasectomy Semen Analysis) and retrograde analysis of urine.